NEMSLinux/nems-docs/check_commands/check_synology.rst

 Check Commands: check_synology
 ==============================

+This feature is coming to NEMS Linux 1.6 (Q1 2021) and the documentation will be improved at that time.

 Use SNMP to check Synology NAS.

 Assign Synology NAS host to Synology Host Group adds the following sample Advanced Services: